Foreign Exchange Guide to Italy

 Euro (EUR) in the markets

-First, news that Angela Merkel’s CDU-CSU party bloc had achieved a breakthrough in coalition talks with the Social Democrats reduced political uncertainty in Europe’s largest economy.
+Significant bullish news for the euro in early 2018 came from Germany, with Angela Merkel’s CDU-CSU party bloc achieving a breakthrough in coalition talks with the Social Democrats, which reduced political uncertainty in Europe’s largest economy.

 Italy’s great food, beautiful countryside, fabulous wine, and long history make it an excellent country to visit.
 Try to learn a few words at least in Italian, the Italians will be impressed that you're giving it a go but will often reply to you in English, giving them a chance to practise what they've learned.Some Italians still take a siesta during the day from 2-4 pm.
 It is somewhat of a past tradition but some of the shops still close and it’s best not to call on an Italian, as they might be having a nap.
 Stay alert while in the cities as theft, bag snatching and breaking into cars is common.
 Theft is also common on trains – day and night, so keep your eyes peeled.
 Try to avoid carrying passports, credit cards, travel tickets and cash together in handbags or pockets.
 Only carry with you what you need for the day and make use of safety deposit facilities in hotels.